New Students - Getting Started with IVS

 An account is made only once.
 The student and the parent/guardian will need an email account to create the account and complete the application.
 It can be the same email account or two different accounts, but be sure to use email that is checked regularly by both the student and parent/guardian.

 Note: Making an IVS account is a two-step process.
-Be sure to login immediately after creating your username and password to complete the application and associate yourself with the correct school name.
-Home school students will select Home School from the drop down menu of schools in the Organization field of the application.
+You must verify your account through the email you receive after submitting the first part of the "create account" process.
+Once verified, you will log into the system to complete the application and associate yourself with the correct school name.
+Homeschool students will select Home School from the drop down menu of schools in the Organization field of the application.

 Step Two: Student Requests Course or School Registrar Directly Enrolls Student in Course